radcamp/radcamp.github.io/NYC2019/02_ipyrad_partI_CLI.md

 # Step 2: Filter reads

-This step filters reads based on quality scores and maximum number of uncalled bases, and can be used to detect Illumina adapters in your reads, which is sometimes a problem under couple different library prep scenarios.
-Recalling from our exploration of the data with FastQC we have some problem with adapters, and a little noise toward the 3' end.
+This step filters reads based on quality scores and maximum number of uncalled bases, and can be used to detect Illumina adapters in your reads, which is sometimes a problem under a couple different library prep scenarios.
+We know the simulated data is unrealistically clean, so lets just pretend its more like the Anolis data we looked at earlier, i.e. some slight adapter contamination, and a little noise toward the 3' end of the reads.
 To account for this we will trim reads to 75bp and set adapter filtering to be quite aggressive.

-> **Note:** Trimming to 75bp seems a bit aggressive too, and based on the FastQC results you probably would not want to do this with if these were your real data.
-However, it will speed up the analysis considerably.
-Here, we are just trimming the reads for the sake of this workshop.
+> **Note:** Here, we are just trimming the reads for the sake of demonstration.
+In reality you'd want to be more careful about choosing these values.

 Edit your params file again with `nano`: